Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: FFD Workflow and Method

 \textbf{Uncertainty-based Fusion Module.} Indeed, directly summing the feature vectors of both backbones implies equal contribution, which will limit their competition in a naive fusion operation.
 To stimulate the competitive detection of forgery cues by both backbones, we further explore assigning different fusion weights to each branch based on the confidence of their discrimination results, dynamically giving greater weight to the more confident branch.

-Standard classification networks typically use \textit{Softmax} in their final layer to convert the continuous output values into class probabilities.
-However, \textit{Softmax} tends to exaggerate the probabilities of predicted classes due to its exponential function, which cannot accurately reflect the model's prediction confidence.
+FFD models typically use \textit{Softmax} in their final layer to convert the continuous output values into class probabilities.
+However, \textit{Softmax} tends to exaggerate the probabilities due to its exponential function, which does not accurately reflect the model's prediction confidence.
 Despite minimizing the $\mathcal{L}_{ce}$ of predicted classes during training, the classification model lacks awareness of its prediction confidence.
 To overcome this issue, uncertainty estimation methods have been proposed to assess the model's confidence in its predictions~\cite{kendall2017uncertainties}.
-Particularly, Evidence Deep Learning (EDL) simultaneously predicts a model's class probability and its uncertainty by assuming that the predicted class probabilities follow a prior Dirichlet distribution~\cite{sensoy2018evidential,bao2021evidential,jsang2018subjective}.
-Therefore, we utilize the uncertainties ($u$) from both branches as weights ($w$) to fuse their feature vectors, as shown in Figure~\ref{fig:fusionmodule}, enabling flexible and dynamic competition between both backbones.
+Particularly, Evidence Deep Learning (EDL) simultaneously predicts a model's class probability and its uncertainty by assuming that the predicted class probabilities follow a prior Dirichlet distribution~\cite{sensoy2018evidential,bao2021evidential}.
+Therefore, we utilize the uncertainties ($u$) from both branches as weights ($w$) to fuse their feature vectors, as shown in Fig.~\ref{fig:fusionmodule}, enabling flexible and dynamic competition between both backbones.
 The fusion process is as follows:

 where $\Phi$ denotes the classification header (\eg, FC), $\sigma$ is a non-negative evidence function ensuring that evidence $e\geq0$ (\eg, exp, ReLU), and $K$ denotes the total number of classes, \ie, $K=2$ in FFD task.